isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/re-importing-of-goods-sent-overseas-for-activities.md

 			<br>- The GST and/or duty previously paid on the goods has not been claimed from IRAS or refunded by Singapore Customs; and
 			<br>- The goods were re-imported in the same state without any alteration or reprocessing while abroad

-The commercial value should be based on the transaction value of identical or similar goods from the same country of origin exported around the same time.
+<br>The commercial value should be based on the transaction value of identical or similar goods from the same country of origin exported around the same time.
 The commercial invoice may indicate Value for Customs Purposes Only, which means that there is no sale of goods involved.
 However, the importer should provide supporting trade documents to substantiate the commercial value of the imported goods.

 			<br><br><b>For Taxable Companies</b>